 Ledipasvir has in vitro activity against most HCV genotype 6 subtypes (exception 6e).
 (Wong, 2013); (Kohler, 2014) A small, 2-center, open-label study (NCT01826981) investigated the safety and in vivo efficacy of ledipasvir/sofosbuvir for 12 weeks in treatment-naive and -experienced patients with HCV genotype 6 infection.
 Twenty-five patients (92% treatment naive) who were primarily of Asian descent (88%) were infected with different subtypes of HCV genotype 6 (32%, 6a; 24%, 6e; 12%, 6l; 8%, 6m; 12%, 6p; 8%, 6q; 4%, 6r).
 Two patients (8%) had cirrhosis.
 The SVR12 rate was 96% (24/25).
 The 1 patient who experienced relapse had discontinued therapy at week 8 because of drug use.
 No patient discontinued treatment owing to adverse events.

-Because of their limited activity against HCV genotypes 5 and 6 in vitro and in vivo, boceprevir and telaprevir should not be used as therapy for patients with HCV genotype 5 or 6 infection.
+Because of their limited activity against HCV genotypes 5 and 6 in vitro and in vivo, neither boceprevir nor telaprevir should not be used as therapy for patients with HCV genotype 5 or 6 infection.

 Rarely, genotyping assays may indicate the presence of a mixed infection (eg, genotypes 1a and 2).
 Treatment data for mixed genotypes with DAAs are sparse, and awaiting the availability of a pangenotypic regimen may be considered.
 Until then, when treatment is necessary, the choice of antiviral combination and duration of treatment should maximize efficacy against each genotype represented in the assay.
 When the correct combination or duration is unclear, expert consultation should be sought.

 Complete revision made to this section on December 19, 2014.
 Additional changes made on August 7, 2015.